hoangtnm/docs/nvidia-docker/Install_Docker_Engine.md

 # Install Docker Engine

 ### OS requirements
-To install Docker CE, you need the 64-bit version of one of these Ubuntu versions:

 - Bionic 18.04 (LTS)
-- Xenial 16.04 (LTS)

-Uninstall old versions
-Older versions of Docker were called docker or docker-engine.
+Older versions of Docker were called `docker`, `docker.io` or `docker-engine`.
 If these are installed, uninstall them:

 ```
-$ sudo apt-get remove docker docker-engine docker.io
+$ sudo apt remove docker docker-engine docker.io
 ```

 It’s OK if apt-get reports that none of these packages are installed.